 Those persons who identify themselves on the census form as of Hispanic, Latino, or Spanish origin.
 Hispanic persons can be of any race.

 A measure calculated by dividing the total population of the state or other jurisdiction being redistricted by the number of districts in the legislative body or board being redistricted.
 For example, in 2010, the ideal district population for Texas Senate districts was 811,147, which is the 2010 state population (25,145,561) divided by the number of districts in the Texas Senate (31).

 The state entity responsible for adopting redistricting plans for the Texas Senate and the Texas House of Representatives if the Texas Legislature fails to enact those plans during the regular session following the publication of the decennial census.
 The Legislative Redistricting Board consists of the lieutenant governor, speaker of the house, attorney general, comptroller, and commissioner of the General Land Office.
 See Section 28, Article III, Texas Constitution.

 Method of equal proportions

 The mathematical formula prescribed by federal statute that is used to reapportion congressional seats among the states after each decennial census.

-The principle that each person's vote should count the same as every other person's vote; it is achieved by the allocation of the same or substantially the same population to each district of a particular type, such as a congressional district.
-The courts derive the one‐person, one‐vote standard primarily from the Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution.
-For congressional districts, the one‐person, one‐vote requirement also derives from Section 2, Article I, and from Section 2 of the Fourteenth Amendment to the U.S. Constitution.
+The constitutional requirement that one person's vote must count the same or substantially the same as another person's vote, which is achieved by allocating the same or substantially the same number of people to each district of a particular type, such as a congressional district.
+For legislative districts, the one‐person, one‐vote standard derives from the Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution.
+For congressional districts, the one‐person, one‐vote standard derives from Section 2, Article I, of the U.S. Constitution and from Section 2 of the Fourteenth Amendment to the U.S. Constitution.

 P.L.
 (Public Law) 94‐171